ericbrown8787/idmx-268-blog/src/content/pages/contact.md

 ---
 template: contact-page
 slug: /contact
-title: Get in touch
+title: Contact
 ---

-Got a burning question regarding **JAMstack**, Need a new **Website**, or just anything in general.
-We are happy to talk.

-Just send us a message using the form below or you can send us a DM on [Twitter](https://twitter.com/stackrole)
+Have a question about any of my blogs or repos?
+I'd be happy to talk about it.
+Just fill out the form below.